jianyaoang/UIColor-Swift-Extension/README.md

 Dim Gray | ![ScreenShot](/screenshots/dimGray.png)

 <br>
-If you like it, stars are appreciated.
+If you liked it, stars are appreciated.
 If you want, feel free to fork it too. =]